transdigiware/blockchain/reference/hsm-gemalto.md

   After you customize the `service.yaml` and `deployment.yaml` files according to your environment, you can then deploy the Docker image to your cluster.

-These instructions require that [Docker](https://docs.docker.com/install/){: external} is installed on the machine where the HSM client is running and that you are familiar with the process for building Docker images.
-They also presume you are comfortable with using the Kubernetes CLI to administer your Kubernetes cluster.
+This process requires [Docker](https://docs.docker.com/install/){: external} to be installed on the machine where the HSM client is running and that you are familiar with the process for building Docker images.
+It also presumes you are comfortable with using the Kubernetes CLI to administer your Kubernetes cluster.

  If you are using a Kubernetes cluster on {{site.data.keyword.cloud_notm}} and {{site.data.keyword.cloud_notm}} HSM, both services need to be deployed from the same {{site.data.keyword.cloud_notm}} account and on the same VLAN.
 If they are not on the same VLAN, then VLAN spanning must be enabled.
 {: important}